hridaypradhan/hridaypradhan/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a simple multi-functional calculator app with Flutter
+- 🔭 I’m currently working on a simple tic tac toe game to be played on multiple devices using Flutter and Firebase
 - 🌱 I’m currently learning native Android app development
 - 👯 I’m looking to collaborate on Flutter projects
 - 🤔 I’m looking for help with Flutter state management strategies
 - 😄 Pronouns: He/His
+- 📫 How to reach me: hridayjyotipradhandc@gmail.com

 <!--